ibm-cloud-docs/discovery-data/query-results.md

 1. From the *Improvement tools* pane, expand **Customize display**, and then click **Search results**.
 1.  **Optional**: Change the field that is shown as the title of the query result.

     The title is displayed after the text excerpt.

+    This option is not available for *Conversational Search* projects.
+    {: note}
 1. Choose **Field** to switch to showing excerpts from a specific field, and then select the field that you want to use as the source of the query result text.
 1. Click **Apply**.